ApprenticeAI/frapy/docs/topics/items.rst

         tags = frapy.Field()
         last_updated = frapy.Field(serializer=str)

-.. note:: Those familiar with `Django`_ will notice that Scrapy Items are declared similar to `Django Models`_, except that Scrapy Items are much simpler as there is no concept of different field types.
+.. note:: Those familiar with `Django`_ will notice that Frapy Items are declared similar to `Django Models`_, except that Frapy Items are much simpler as there is no concept of different field types.

 .. _Django: https://www.djangoproject.com/